iteratec/OpenSpeedMonitor/README.md

     > Within a job you configure when to run the measurement and on which wpt location and browser to run it.
 Also you can set all the advanced settings you can set for an ad hoc measurement via web gui of wpt server (like internet connectivity, whether or not to create a video, whether or not to create a tcp dump of the measurement, et cetera).

 Views for managing scripts and jobs are available in _Measurement_ section of OpenSpeedMonitor gui.
 The list views can be filtered.
-Filters get persisted in local storage of your browser so you don't loose your settings while navigating through application.
+Filters get persisted in local storage of your browser so you don't lose your settings while navigating through application.

 After each start of OpenSpeedMonitor application, measurements are disabled generally.
 So even if you set up measurements as described in previous section none of your measurement jobs will start any measurements at all.
 You will have to activate measurements once, initially on job list view (requires login with admin rights).